utilitywarehouse/design-systems/CONTRIBUTING.md

 1. Make your changes, and ensure they are formatted by [Prettier](https://prettier.io), a pre-commit hook will ensure linting & formatting checks pass
-1. Create a changeset by running `yarn changeset`.
+1. Create a changeset by running `pnpm changeset`.
 [More info](https://github.com/changesets/changesets/blob/main/docs/adding-a-changeset.md).
 1. Push your branch and open a PR 🚀

 ## Changesets

 Customer UI uses [changesets](https://github.com/changesets/changesets) for versioning, publishing and automating changelogs.
-This means that you need to add a changeset by running `yarn changeset`, you will then be prompted to select which package(s) to include in the changeset, and then a bump type from `major`, `minor` or `patch`, and finally you will need to add a message to be included in the next release and associated changelog.
+This means that you need to add a changeset by running `pnpm changeset`, you will then be prompted to select which package(s) to include in the changeset, and then a bump type from `major`, `minor` or `patch`, and finally you will need to add a message to be included in the next release and associated changelog.